paulsoumyadip/airline_referral/README.md

 Data is scrapped in the Spring of 2019 from the Skytrax website.
 Data includes airline reviews from 2006 to 2019 for popular airlines around the world with multiple-choice and free-text questions.
 The main objective is to predict whether passengers will refer the airline to them or not.

-# Capstone-Project--Airline-Passenger-Referral-Prediction
-<p><b>Problem statement</b>: Data includes airline reviews from 2006 to 2019 for popular airlines around the world with multiple choice and free text questions.
-Data is scraped in Spring 2019.</p>

 <p><b>Objective</b>: The main objective is to predict whether passengers will refer the airline to their friends.</p>